ng-Classic/ng-classic/aio/content/guide/deployment.md

 ### Deploy to GitHub Pages

-To deploy your Angular application to [GitHub Pages](https://help.github.com/articles/what-is-github-pages), complete the following steps:
+To deploy your Angular Classicapplication to [GitHub Pages](https://help.github.com/articles/what-is-github-pages), complete the following steps:

 1. [Create a GitHub repository](https://help.github.com/articles/create-a-repo) for your project.
 1. Configure `git` in your local project by adding a remote that specifies the GitHub repository you created in previous step.